Lou Gramm: 1990s

+Departure and return to Foreigner, brain tumor diagnosis

 Gramm announced his departure from Foreigner in May 1990 due to differences with Jones, and to focus on his solo career.

 Gramm also formed Shadow King with close friend and former Black Sheep bassist Bruce Turgon; their 1991 self-titled album was released by Atlantic Records.
 Despite positive reviews, the group did not enjoy the level of marketing and promotional support necessary to sustain a new project and soon disbanded.
 Also in 1991, Gramm contributed the song "One Dream" to the movie Highlander II: The Quickening.

 Gramm rejoined Foreigner in May 1992 after working out his differences with Jones during the Los Angeles riots.
 In 1994, Foreigner released the album Mr. Moonlight on the Rhythm Safari label which, although relatively successful in Europe, was not as widely marketed or distributed in the U.S. Still, "Until the End of Time" made inroads at adult contemporary radio, peaking at number 8.

-In 1996, Jones invited Gramm to perform backing vocals on a cover version of "I Want to Know What Love Is" he was producing for the Australian singer Tina Arena.
+In 1996, Jones invited Gramm to perform backing vocals on a cover version of "I Want to Know What Love Is" that is he was producing for the Australian singer Tina Arena.
 The song went on to become a major hit again throughout Europe.

-In 1997, Gramm provided vocals for Christian rock band Petra's album entitled Petra Praise 2: We Need Jesus.
+In 1997, Gramm provided vocals for Christian rock band Petra's album titled Petra Praise 2: We Need Jesus.

 In April 1997, on the eve of a Japan tour, Gramm was diagnosed with a benign brain tumor and underwent surgery.
 He continued to work with Jones throughout his illness.
 By 1998, Gramm was back touring with Foreigner.

-2000s to present
+2000s to 2020s

+Final departure from Foreigner, solo career (2003–2012)

-In early 2003, Gramm departed from Foreigner again.
+In early 2003, Gramm departed from Foreigner again, his last full tenure membership from the band.

-The Lou Gramm Band released a Christian rock album in 2009.
+The Lou Gramm Band released its self-titled Christian rock album in 2009 through Spectra Records and Frontiers Records.

+Autobiography, Songwriters Hall of Fame and Rock and Roll Hall of Fame induction (2013–2024)

 In May 2013, Gramm released his autobiography Juke Box Hero - My Five Decades in Rock 'n' Roll.

 Gramm was inducted into the Songwriters Hall of Fame on June 13, 2013.
 On July 20, 2017, Gramm joined Foreigner for three songs during an encore at Jones Beach Theatre in Long Island, New York.
 On December 29, 2018, Gramm announced on stage in Schenectady, New York, that he was retiring from touring.
 However, he stated that he would continue to release studio music and perform occasional live shows including The Lopen, a celebrity concert produced by Howard Perl Entertainment to benefit children at Akron Children's Hospital.

 In 2019, Gramm toured on a bill with Asia Featuring John Payne, where they also acted as his backup group.
 Gramm performed lead vocals on the track "Sometimes" on the 2019 album The Secret by Alan Parsons.